 For any designer, combining the existing typefaces to create something new is a challenge.
-Blending two or three fonts is responsible for taking the existing design to a whole new level.
+Blending two or three fonts is responsible for taking the current design to a whole new level.
 You might come across dozens of means when trying to combine varied typefaces, while some of them would seem seamlessly impressive, others might fail to bring out the expected outlook.
-To make sure you come out with a blend that seems visually impressive, you should understand the role of each typeface and focus upon their individual qualities.
+To make sure you come out with a blend that appears visually remarkable, you should understand the role of each typeface and focus upon their individual qualities.

-In most of the websites, when you go through the lay out, you will notice that a single typeface is dedicated to the headings alone.
-To make sure that all the headings stand ahead of the body text, a single typeface is used, for rest of the body text different typeface is incorporated.
-In case, you do not want to use a different type face for text, you can still highlight them through use of bold variation and a varying color scheme.
+In most of the websites, when you go through the layout, you will notice that a single typeface is dedicated to the headings alone.
+To make sure that all the titles stand ahead of the body text, a single typeface is used; for the rest of the body text, a different typeface is incorporated.
+In case you do not want to use a different typeface for text, you can still highlight them through the use of bold variation and a different colour scheme.

-Statistically, font files are known to utilize nearly 65kb in general and if you are making use of italic font then it is going to add almost 200 Kb to the download data.
-So, basically, when you use fewer fonts, you are also doing justice to the downloading speed of the webpage.
+Statistically, font files are known to utilize nearly 65 kb in general, and if you are making use of the italic font, then it is going to add almost 200 Kb to the download data.
+So, when you use fewer fonts, you are also doing justice to the downloading speed of the web-page.

 Selecting a practically viable font

-In this case, your main concern should be selecting something that adheres by the readability factor.
+In this case, your primary concern should be selecting something that adheres to the readability factor.
 There are two things that you can do.
-First one is to master a few font types and rely upon them most of the times.
-Other option is to reinvent something new every time you go ahead with some design.
-For instance, you can rely upon some go-to typefaces such as Droid Sans, Noto Serif and Niagara Solid or go abroad with something new every time.
+The first one is to master a few font types and rely upon them most of the time.
+Another option is to reinvent something new every time you go ahead with some design.
+For instance, you can depend upon some go-to typefaces such as Droid Sans, Noto Serif and Niagara Solid or go abroad with something new every time.

 Selecting a personality font

-Now, the foremost thing that you should consider is that the second typeface should depend more upon practical usage than personality.
-We mean that the typeface should not be restricted to the personality factor.
-In case, the two faces have same characteristic, then upon blending together they are going to get enhanced.
-Second factor is that the typeface should complement the first typeface so as to create a consistency.
+Now, the foremost thing that you should consider is that the second typeface should depend more on practical usage than personality.
+We mean that the font should not be restricted to the personality factor.
+In case the two faces have the same characteristic, then upon blending, they are going to get enhanced.
+The second factor is that the typeface should complement the first typeface to create consistency.
 Sort out all those faces that have similar proportions and similar counter shapes.
 These two options are surely going to help in selecting the second typeface.

-A safe bet in this case is when you choose typefaces that have been designed with a companion typeface.
-For instance, serif has sans-serif, Scala Sans has Scala Serif, Meta has Meta Serif and Droid Sans has Droid Serif etc. When you combine companion fonts, you get sufficient degree of contrast.
-So, if you are not that good at blending typefaces you can always rely upon this option of relying upon companion fonts.
+A safe bet, in this case, is when you choose typefaces that have been designed with a companion typeface.
+For instance, serif has sans-serif, Scala Sans has Scala Serif, Meta has Meta Serif, and Droid Sans has Droid Serif etc. When you combine companion fonts, you get a sufficient degree of contrast.
+So, if you are not that good at blending typefaces, you can always rely upon this option of relying upon companion fonts.

 Another viable option is to rely upon contrasting styles.
-You can contrast all the characteristics.
+You can compare all the characteristics.
 The best way is to recognize the primary character from your first typeface and then find a secondary option that shares that very attribute.
-This may seem challenging owing to the fact that you have to go subjective in this case.
+It may seem challenging, owing to the fact that you have to go subjective in this case.
 However, once you crack it, you are sure to come across some pleasing combinations.